AdityaPrakash-26/AdityaPrakash-26/README.md

 ### Hello there 👋

 I am Aditya Prakash, and I am a student developer.
-I am currently pursuing Computer Engineering from Institute of Engineering and Technology, Indore.
-I am presently in my fourth semester.
+I am currently pursuing the fourth semester of Computer Engineering from Institute of Engineering and Technology, Indore.

 ## About Me:
 - A quick leaner, with strong creative and analytical skills.